2008 Civic Democratic Party leadership election: Background

 Mirek Topolánek became leader of ODS in 2002.
 He was reelected in 2004 and 2006.
-ODS won under his leadership 2006 legislative election but in 2008, ODS suffered heavy defeat in regional and senate elections.
+ODS won under his leadership 2006 parliamentary election but in 2008, ODS suffered heavy defeat in regional and senate elections.
 Topolánek was blamed for the defeat and was speculated to be replaced in incoming leadership election.
 Pavel Bém was speculated to be his rival.
 Topolánek stated on 19 October 2008 that he plans to run for reelection.

 Pavel Bém announced his candidacy on 27 October 2008.
 He was supported by President of the Czech Republic and founder of ODS Václav Klaus.
 He stated that his candidacy is a reaction party's defeat in 2008 elections.
 Bém was endorsed by party's regional governors.
 It was believed that Topolánek will be defeated by Bém.
 There were other politicians who expressed interest in the election Oldřich Vojíř stated that he plans to run for the position.
 Jan Zahradil would run if the election is deadblocked.
 Petr Bendl also considered running.
 Evžen Tošenovský and Miroslava Němcová were speculated to run.
 Němcová herself dismissed speculations that she plans to run against Topolánek while Tošenovský stated that he doesn't know whether he will run for the position.

 Topolánek officially announced his candidacy on 2 November 2008.
 Topolánek was endorsed by some influential politicians within the party such as Ivan Langer, Jiří Pospíšil and Tomáš Julínek.
 Topolánek was supported by large portion of party's members.
 His supporters included some celebrities such as director Filip Renč or actress Daniela Šinkorová.
 Topolánek started to gather new allies.
 Topolánek quickly gathered nominations from multiple party's organisations.
 On 25 November 2008, Toolánek received nomination from Prague organisation that was considered Bém's stronghold.
 Bém's victory was considered unlikely.

 Václav Klaus gave up his title as Honorary Chairman of the party before the election took place.
 Klaus stated that he has problem to identify with party's politics for very long time.
 He thanked the party for help during presidential elections.
 He stated that he realises that he would never be a president if there was no ODS and thanked for previous 18 years that he lived together with ODS.
 Klaus' decision led to many emotional reactions among members of the party.